ShaoyiZhang/ShaoyiZhang.github.io/_posts/2019-05-14-How-to-run-Oracle-APEX-in-Docker-container-Part-I.md

 ps aux | grep pmon                  # List the database process
 {% endhighlight %}

 Now that the database is up and running, let's move on to Oracle REST Data Service (ORDS).
 The ORDS docker image was built on top of java docker image.
-Therefore we need to build the java image first
+Therefore we need to build the java image first.

 ### Oracle REST Data Service Docker Image
 #### Download Java 8 Binaries